Neutron Reflectometry (NR)

 Neutron reflectometry is a technique for measuring the structure of thin films.

-It has applications from materials science through to soft matter and bioscience.
+It has applications from materials science through to soft matter and bioscience, as such the NR Group has very wide and varied science interests.

 The technique provides valuable information over a wide variety of scientific and technological applications including chemical aggregation, polymer and surfactant adsorption, structure of thin film magnetic systems, biological membranes, etc.